cloudentity/openbanking-sandbox/README.md

 It will download prebuild images from the docker hub.

-If you end up playing with the sandbox you can turn it off:
+If you finish playing with the sandbox you can turn it off:

 ``` sh
 make clean